 Hebrew Public works with planning teams across the country to help develop new Hebrew charter schools.
 Once a new school opens its doors to students and families, Hebrew Public provides a full range of ongoing support to individual schools including curricular resources, coaching and mentoring for school leaders, operating loans and grants, and more.

-The Steinhardt Foundation for Jewish Life has given extensive support to HLA during its startup phase for its facility needs.
+The Steinhardt Foundation for Jewish Life has given both financial and in-kind support to Hebrew Public.